lcroy/ToD4IR/README.md

 manufacturing domain.

 ### Data Structure
-There are two single-domain dialogues and xxx multi-domain dialogues consisting of at least x up to x domains.

-To maintain a high scalability, IRWOZ is constructed by following data structure of the most popular Multi-Domain Wizard-of-Oz dataset ([MultiWOZ](https://github.com/budzianowski/multiwoz)).
+To maintain a high scalability, IRWOZ has a similar data structure of the most popular Multi-Domain Wizard-of-Oz dataset ([MultiWOZ](https://github.com/budzianowski/multiwoz)).
-Each dialogue consists of a goal, multiple user and system utterances as well as a belief state.
+Each dialogue consists of a domain, multiple user&system utterances and belief state as well as system act.

 The belief state have two sections: DB_request and T_inform.
 DB_request refers to slots that need to be used for query the database.
 T_inform includes slots which relate to the task.
 Each of them includes required (req) and optional (opt) sections. "req" contains all the slots must be obtained during the dialogue while the slots in "opt" are the optional.